"I know what they've done! They've shot that beginning here, themselves. They've cut the picture to pieces!"

 - In Japan, Ace Combat 3: Electrosphere was a fast-paced flight arcade game with highly competent teammates, a deeply involving, character-driven, completely non-linear storyline, featuring five young pilots caught in the middle of a struggle between two megacorporations, a guerrilla faction hell-bent on digitalizing everybody's minds, and a secret peacekeeping force where some dark monkey business is going on deep inside; all of that interspersed with beautiful, sleek anime cutscenes by Production I.G.
 When the game was released in the West, the editors somehow thought Western gamers were a bunch of hotheads who just want mindless, fast-paced action and slaughter (and weren't willing to risk the huge expense of translating a game that had underperformed at retail compared to the previous entry in the series), and everything that made the Japanese version stand out from the rest was horribly destroyed.
 The truly intelligent teammates were removed, making almost all your missions solo.
 The original plot was replaced with a bland, highly generic story about a peacekeeping force who just jumps in and ruins enemy stuff every time something bad happens, without adequately explaining why the bad guys suddenly became good guys and vice-versa about halfway through.
 The anime cutscenes were replaced with text slideshows that just threw an infodump on what was going on.
 The entire "story tree" was replaced with a completely linear plot that just goes from point A to point B. Even Dision's quest for causing massive mayhem was retconned with a computer AI that suddenly went haywire for no reason.
 For once, a case where They Changed It, Now It Sucks was true.

-- XS Games bought the rights to two unrelated Bullet Hell shooters, Gunbird and Shikigami no Shiro, and released them as Mobile Light Force 1 and 2, respectively.
+- XS Games bought the rights to two unrelated Bullet Hell shooters, Gunbird and Castle of Shikigami, and released them as Mobile Light Force 1 and 2, respectively.
 The original Japanese scripts were tossed out completely and replaced with an English script that made no sense, and the games were released with a Charlie's Angels-style cover that had absolutely nothing to do with either game.
-After great anguish from fans, XS Games brought over Castle Shikigami 2 uncut, though the translation was still filled with Engrish.
+After great anguish from fans, XS Games brought over Castle of Shikigami 2 uncut, though the translation was still filled with Engrish.
 The third game was brought over by a different publisher, Aksys Games.

 - Then there's the first Ranma ˝ game, which was edited into Street Combat, changing the premise and removing all Japanese elements and renaming and redrawing all the characters completely differently.